It's a Miracle (Culture Club song)

-"It's a Miracle" is the fifth and final single from new wave band Culture Club's 1983 Colour by Numbers album.
-The song became the group's sixth hit on the UK Singles Chart, peaking at number 4.
-It reached number 13 on the US Billboard Hot 100, and number 5 in Canada.
+"It's a Miracle" is the fifth and final single from English pop band Culture Club's second album, Colour by Numbers (1983).
+The song became the group's sixth hit on the UK Singles Chart, peaking at number four.
+It also reached number 13 on the US Billboard Hot 100, number five in New Zealand, and number two in Ireland.
+The song was first titled "It's America", relating to Culture Club's first trip to the United States, but was later changed.